Australia is a popular choice when people from places like Hong Kong, Singapore and China look for properties overseas.

 Pros: The largest city and capital of Australia, famous for its many prestigious universities.

 Beautiful nature surrounding the city and a lot of parks in the city.
-Sydney has been the top choice for a majority of the Asians the past years.
+Sydney has been the top choice for a majority of Asians in the past years.

 Pros: Amazing beaches, great universities.
 Growing quickly.

 I also recommend you to read my separate interview with Amanda Gauci at Pulse Property Solutions, to learn more about buying off-plan property in Perth.